rykroon/blog/content/posts/land-value-tax.md

 That’s a lot of economic activity, without the deadweight loss typically associated with other taxes.

-## How LVT Discourages Land Speculation.
+## How LVT Discourages Land Speculation
 Another prominent justification for a Land Value Tax is that it reduces land speculation.
 It is common for individuals to purchase open land with the intention of simply holding it and profiting from price appreciation over several years.
 Because property taxes are typically low, due to the absence of any structures, the carrying costs remain minimal.
 As a result, speculators can realize significant profits even after accounting for property taxes.

 This practice not only leads to inefficient land use but also allows landowners to benefit from excluding others from accessing the community.
 An appropriately structured LVT would make it unprofitable to sit on idle land, compelling speculators either to develop the land or sell it to someone who will.

-## Why LVT Cannot Be Shifted to Tenants.
+## Why LVT Cannot Be Shifted to Tenants
 One common critique of a Land Value Tax is the concern that landlords can pass the cost onto tenants.
 This is an understandable assumption, as many other forms of taxes, such as corporate taxes or tariffs, can often be shifted onto employees or consumers.
 However, this is not the case with LVT, because it is a tax specifically on the market rental value of land itself.

 Let’s walk through an example: suppose a landlord’s LVT increases, and they attempt to raise the tenant’s rent to cover the additional tax expense.
 If the tenant agrees to pay the higher rent, it signals to the market that the land’s rental value has increased.
 As a result, the assessed land value, and thus the landlord’s LVT, would rise again.
 This cycle could continue until the tenant decides the rental price no longer reflects the value they receive and moves elsewhere.